typpo/blog/source/_posts/2012-12-16-an-introduction-to-custom-shaders-with-three-dot-js.markdown

 </script>
 {% endcodeblock %}

-Browsers will not recognize the script type, so they won't be executed as javascript.
+Browsers will not recognize the script type, so they won't execute your shaders as JS.

 In Three.js, custom shaders use a `ShaderMaterial`.
-When you create this material, you point it to your custom shaders:
+When you create this material, you supply your custom shaders:

 {% codeblock lang:js %}
 material = new THREE.ShaderMaterial({